koolkid02/listicle-pipeline/README.md

 Each call sends a fixed `prompt_template` (auditable, swappable independent of code) with the resolved category filled in, and returns structured JSON that gets parsed straight into the retrieval output — no intermediate storage.

-**Tradeoff, stated honestly:** this trades the old design's speed and reproducibility (a cached lookup can't fail or drift) for freshness and flexibility (keywords can react to the actual request instead of being frozen at whatever they were when the DB was last built).
-It also adds three live API calls, and their latency, cost, and failure modes, to every single article request instead of once per category.
+**Tradeoff:**  It adds three live API calls, and their latency, cost, and failure modes, to every single article request instead of once per category.
 Error handling for a failed or malformed keyword call becomes part of the runtime path, not something you can pre-validate offline.

 **At request time**, the `Tools DB query` stays a plain, boring, deterministic read filtered by category.
 Keyword generation is the one genuinely live, non-deterministic step in retrieval, which is why it's drawn as its own parallel branch rather than folded into the same box as the DB query.